 Id:Invaded is an anime original that is nothing short of that, original.
 Even though it's of the best anime of 2020, it's one that still somehow fell under a lot of people's radar.
 How?
 I'm not quite sure, because this one is a stellar series all-around and it is one that kept me interested from start to finish.

-Dorohedoro is different than any other anime that released this year, let alone ever in anime, thanks to its individual style and its one-of-a-kind story, world, and characters.
+Dorohedoro is different than any other anime that was released this year, let alone ever in anime, thanks to its individual style and its one-of-a-kind story, world, and characters.
 It's an extremely fun, bloody watch that's absolutely absurd, and as a result, nearly impossible not to love.
-Everything in Dorohedoro, including its characters are cranked up to the extreme, and while most series would fail if they took this approach, Dorohedoro not only excels, but thrives.
-For these reasons and more, it also landed a spot on the best horror manga of all time.
+Everything in Dorohedoro, including its characters, are cranked up to the extreme, and while most series would fail if they took this approach, Dorohedoro not only excels but thrives.

 Outings like Dorohedoro and Beastars are leagues above others and they set the standard for how animation presented in this format should be done.
-I personally hardly noticed the CGI at all and found it to be the least jarring I've seen to date, because it leant itself so well to the designs and scenes in the series.
+I personally hardly noticed the CGI at all and found it to be the least jarring I've seen to date because it lent itself so well to the designs and scenes in the series.